 Being a dad: a juggling act

-Before your baby arrives, you can probably juggle making a living, enjoying your relationship and getting some time for yourself to follow interests or catch up with mates.
+Before your baby arrives, you can probably juggle working, enjoying your relationship and making time to follow your interests or catch up with mates.

 After baby comes along, you can expect some major changes to all three of these areas.
 There’ll also be a new thing to add to the juggling act – family time.